kenseehart/agi.green/README.md

 ## Intended applications for this framework:

 - fish: fantastic imap sorting hat (conversational email sorting)
+- yara: yet another research assistant (interactively build an up to date expert on any topic)
 - various experiments in layered language models